IgnisGuard/.github/profile/README.md

 We welcome contributions!
 Check out our [contributing guidelines](CONTRIBUTING.md) for how to get involved.
 Report issues [here](https://github.com/IgnisGuard/ignisguard/issues) or join the discussion in [discussions](https://github.com/IgnisGuard/ignisguard/discussions).

 ## License
-- Base OS/appliance (including ostree integrations): GPL-2.0 (see LICENSE-GPL).
+- Base OS/appliance: GPL-2.0 (see LICENSE-GPL).
 Combined images may be subject to GPL-2.0 terms.
 - Custom Rust services/tools: MIT (see LICENSE-MIT).
 - Source files include SPDX identifiers.